designedbyclowns/KEXP/README.md

 A Mac OS command line script to stream [KEXP](https://www.kexp.org) via iTunes.

-This may just be the most uselful line of code I have ever written.
+This may just be the most useful line of code I have ever written.

 ### 1. Install